mmccroskey/MistLegacy/README.md

 *(Graphic Goes Here)*

-Therefore, all Users share the Public Database, but each User has her own Private Database and her own Shared Database.
+Therefore, all Users share the same Public Database, but each User has her own Private Database and her own Shared Database.

 ##### How Mist Stores Data